 While brushing your teeth, have you ever stopped to look at your tongue?
 How does it look?
 Many people have heard about Geographic Tongue and wonder if they suffer from it.
 Today we´ll tell you what is this condition about and how to treat it.

 What is Geographic Tongue?

 Geographic tongue is an inflammatory condition that affects the surface of the human tongue.
-Although it looks painful it’s totally harmless.
-But it can cause a fissured tongue and can increase sensitivity to certain substances, such as spices, salt, and even sweets.
+Although it looks painful, it’s totally harmless.
+But it can cause tongue discomfort and increased sensitivity to certain substances, such as spices, salt, and even sweets.